-Having said this there is the odd company such as Coca Cola whose distribution advantage cannot be crushed by the internet.
+Having said this there is an odd company such as Coca Cola whose distribution advantage cannot be crushed by the internet.
 One of Coca Cola’s greatest strength is its distribution network – you can find coke products being sold almost anywhere in the world.
-I once did a road-trip in Southern Africa and deep in the middle of nowhere there was small tiny shop and all it had was local home made food and a fridge with coca cola products stacked inside!
+I once did a road trip in Southern Africa and deep in the middle of nowhere there was a small tiny shop and all it had was local homemade food and a fridge with coca-cola products stacked inside!
 Coca Cola has a network far better than any logistical company as that is what makes this company so unique.
-But on the whole, the structural changes that are happening have ensured that many ‘brands’ have lost their sparkle as consumers are willing to swap to generic own brand products.
+But on the whole, the structural changes that are happening have ensured that many ‘brands’ have lost their sparkle as consumers are willing to swap to generic own-brand products.

 Are brands as competitive advantage dead?

 With the change of landscape the internet has brought about, there are some brands which will no more be able to command the pricing power they have in years gone by.
 Brands in the consumer staples industry are particularly susceptible to this.